yegor256/blog/static/code-ahead.md

 [this simple form](https://docs.google.com/forms/d/1nW8lD1YsW4x78iy2LreZ-FVoyoD5s5_MydVH9LGJImA).

 Aug 15, 2016:
-I finally found the right name for this book: "Code Ahead".
-It is derived from "think ahead", with a focus on code and coders.
+I finally found the right name for this book: "Code Ahead."
+It is derived from "think ahead," with a focus on code and coders.
 The book will explain what I think has to be done in any software project to make the lifetime of the software longer.